Brane Cosmology with the Chameleon Scalar Field in Bulk: General Framework

 where the localizing potential is defined as

 for more detail refer to {\cite{25}}.
 According to {\cite{26}}, it is realized that for trapping the massless mode of gravity, the potential $V(z)$ should have a well with a negative minimum inside the brane and satisfy $V(z)>0$ far from the brane, namely for $z\rightarrow \pm \infty$.
 By setting $m=0$, the zero mode wave function can be expressed as $\Psi_0(z)= A_0 \exp(3A(z)/2)$, where $A_0$ is a constant.
-In order to localize the four dimensional gravitation, $\Psi_0 (z)$ has to obey the normalization constraint
+In order to localize the four-dimensional gravitation, $\Psi_0 (z)$ has to obey the normalization constraint

 where $c$ is a finite constant.
-It is well known that the character of graviton localization depends on the potential $V_{QM}$ and also depends on the warp factor.
-In braneworld scenario, the four-dimensional effective action is obtained from the five-dimensional action as
+It is well-known that the character of graviton localization depends on the potential $V_{QM}$ and also depends on the warp factor.
+In the braneworld scenario, the four-dimensional effective action is obtained from the five-dimensional action as

 where $M_p$ is the four-dimensional Planck scale.
 The localized zero mode will cause a four-dimensional Newtonian interaction potential.
-In \cite{22} a dS thick brane type of action (\ref{9}) is investigated and they have obtained the gravitational potential between two point-like mass on brane.
-They fund that the effective potential between two point-like mass is from the contribution of the zero mode and the continuum KK modes, and is expressed as {\cite{22}}
+In \cite{22} a de Sitter thick brane type of action (\ref{9}) is investigated and the authors have obtained the gravitational potential between two pointlike masses on the brane.
+They find that the effective potential between two pointlike masses is from the contribution of the zero mode and the continuum KK modes, and is expressed as {\cite{22}}

-where the first term is standard Newtonian potential related to the contribution of zero mode, and the second term is the correction of Newtonian potential related to the contribution of KK modes.\\ This work is focused on evolution of universe by assuming a scalar field on bulk which is coupled with matter.
-Investigation of gravity localization in detail in the model needs more offers and studying.\\}
+where the first term is a standard Newtonian potential related to the contribution of the zero mode, and the second term is the correction of the Newtonian potential related to the contribution of th KK modes.\\ This work is focused on the evolution of the Universe by assuming a scalar field on bulk which is coupled with matter.
+The investigation of gravity localization in detail in the model needs more offers and studying.\\}